otrv4/otrv4-prekey-server/otrv4-prekey-server.md

           "Prekey publication message".
 If it is not, the server aborts the DAKE and sends a "Failure Message", as defined in [Failure Message](#failure-message).
       * Check the counters for the values on the message:
-        * If user profiles and prekey profiles are present on the message:
+        * If client profiles and prekey profiles are present on the message:
-          * Checks that `K` corresponds to the number of concatenated user profiles.
+          * Checks that `K` corresponds to the number of concatenated client profiles.
 If it is not, aborts the DAKE and sends a "Failure Message", as defined in the [Failure Message](#failure-message) section.